marcglasberg/asyncredux.com/react/intro.md

 Async Redux is an optimized Redux version, which is very easy to learn and use, yet powerful and tailored for React.
 It has none of the boilerplate of the original vanilla Redux.
-See below the comparison with Redux Toolkit, MobX and Zustand.
+See below the comparison with Redux Toolkit, MobX, Zustand and TanStack Query.

-While Async Redux is new for React, it has been available for [Flutter](https://pub.dev/packages/async_redux) for a few years, where it ranks among the top 8% of most-used packages, meaning its features have been battle-tested in hundreds of real-world applications.
+While Async Redux is new for React, I consider it mature.
+It has been available for [Flutter](https://pub.dev/packages/async_redux) for a few years, where it ranks among the top 8% of most-used packages, meaning its features have been battle-tested in hundreds of real-world applications.